DarkStarStrix/NexaPod/README.md

 ---

-## 4. Deployment (CI/CD)
+## 4. CI/CD (Build & Publish)

-This project uses a GitHub Actions workflow for continuous integration and deployment.
-The pipeline is defined in `.github/workflows/ci.yml` and consists of three stages:
+This project uses a GitHub Actions workflow for continuous integration.
+The pipeline is defined in `.github/workflows/ci.yml` and consists of two main stages for every push to the `main` branch:

-1.  **Test:** Runs automated tests to ensure code quality.
+1.  **Test:** Runs automated tests to ensure code quality and integration.
 2.  **Build & Push:** Builds the `server` and `client` Docker images and pushes them to GitHub Container Registry (GHCR).
-This makes the client available for public download.
+This makes the latest client available for public download and the server image ready for manual deployment.
-3.  **Deploy:** Automatically deploys the latest server image to a DigitalOcean VPS.

-### DigitalOcean Server Setup

-To enable automated deployments, you need to set up a DigitalOcean droplet and add the following secrets to your GitHub repository's "Actions secrets" settings:

--   `DO_HOST`: The public IP address of your droplet.
--   `DO_USERNAME`: The username for SSH access (e.g., `root`).
--   `DO_SSH_KEY`: The private SSH key used to access your droplet.
--   `DEPLOY_TOKEN`: A GitHub Personal Access Token (classic) with `read:packages` scope.
-This is used by the server to pull images from GHCR and is more reliable for deployment than the default short-lived token.

-The deployment script on the server will handle stopping the old container, pulling the new image, and starting the updated container.
+Deployment to a production or staging server is currently a manual process.
+The Dockerfiles are optimized to use build caching, ensuring that only changed layers are rebuilt, which significantly speeds up the pipeline.

 ---